cryptoticket/react-native-hot-patching/README.md

 ## Case 4
 If current app version is `1.0.2`(from package.json) and there is a bundle with version `1.0.1` still saved then:
-- JS bundle with version `1.0.1` is unregistered and deleted physically
+- bundle with version `1.0.1` is unregistered and deleted physically

 # Methods